andu74dev/andu74dev/README.md

 • 👋 I'm an experienced ✨ Linux System Administrator ✨
 • 👀 I’m interested in Docker && Kubernetes
-• 🌱 I’m currently learning Swift
+• 🌱 I’m currently learning KVM
 • 💞️ I’m looking to collaborate on long-term
 <!--- • 📫 You can reach me at andu74dev@gmail.com --->